This Is the Police: Reception

 This Is the Police received "mixed or average reviews" according to the review aggregator website Metacritic, based on 35 critic reviews.

 Reviewers praised the game's plot and design.
 Alex Gilyadov (GameSpot) said the plot was gripping, as well as praising the game's design.
 Juan Garcia (IGN) praised Jon St. John's voice acting, the visual styles and said it had a good plot.
 Caitlin Cooke commended the gameplay mechanics and the game's design.
 Kate Gray (PC Gamer) said the game looks and sounds "gorgeous".

 Reviewers disliked the repetition of the game and the narrative.
 Jeff Cork (Game Informer) found himself bored of it halfway through.
 Caitlin Cooke said that after the first 20 in-game days, she "felt dragged along with little direction or thought".
 Brent Ables (Kill Screen) mentioned that by day 100, he started to lose sight of the game's goal.
 Kate Gray said the game became dull and boring after the first couple of hours of playing.
 Juan Garcia disliked how the game was too focused on the narrative and how that impacted the rest of the experience.

-Edward Smith of the International Business Times said that "This Is The Police is simultaneously a rich video game and a poor depiction of its subject matter".
-He noted how due to the various controversies surrounding police in the United States that happened around the release date, he believed the game was bound to be criticized.
+Edward Smith of the International Business Times said that "This Is The Police is simultaneously a rich video game and a poor depiction of its subject matter", especially in light of then-prominent controversies surrounding American law enforcement practices, and criticized the lead developer for attempting to play down the political aspects of the story while simultaneously promoting the game as a tale of "political intrigue".